umati/connect/README.md

 cd umati2mtc
 docker compose up --build -d
 ```
-- Simulates incoming data from an umati Gateway, sent to an MQTT broker at `mqtt://localhost:1883`.
+- Simulates incoming data from an umati Gateway, sent to an MQTT broker at `mqtt://localhost:1883`
+- Builds an SHDR Server at `http://localhost:7878`.
 - Parses the data and writes it to an MTConnect Agent using SHDR format.
 - The MTConnect Agent dashboard will be available at `http://localhost:5000`.

 ## Configuration

-Mapping configurations are stored in Excel files (`Mapping.xlsx`) allowing data transformations between protocols without code changes.
+Mapping configurations are stored in Excel files (`mapping.xlsx`) allowing data transformations between protocols without code changes.

 ## Standards Compliance